TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 18/Leviticus 18.27.md

 ---

-(for all these abominations have the men of the land done, that were before you, and the land is defiled);
+(for all these abominations have the men of the land done, that were before you, and the land became defiled);